 Nobody should be running every request through a single flagship model.
 The economic play in 2026 is a three-tier router:

-Tier 1 — Complex / quality-sensitive (5–15% of volume): Claude Opus 4.7 Tier 2 — Standard tasks (30–50% of volume): Claude Sonnet 4.6, GPT-5.4, or Gemini 3.1 Pro Tier 3 — Bulk / simple (40–60% of volume): GPT-5.4 mini, Claude Haiku 4.5, DeepSeek V3.2
+Tier 1, Complex / quality-sensitive (5-15% of volume): Claude Opus 4.8, GPT-5.5, or GPT-5.5 Pro Tier 2, Standard tasks (30-50% of volume): Claude Sonnet 5, GPT-5.4, GPT-5.4 mini, or Gemini 2.5 Pro Tier 3, Bulk / simple (40-60% of volume): GPT-5 nano, Claude Haiku 4.5, DeepSeek V4 Flash, or DeepSeek V4 Pro

 A typical implementation:

-- Classifier call (~$0.001) on GPT-5.4 nano or Haiku 4.5 — route the request based on complexity.
+- Classifier call on GPT-5 nano or Haiku 4.5, route the request based on complexity.

-- Main call — route to whichever tier the classifier picked.
+- Main call, route to whichever tier the classifier picked.

-- Quality fallback — if the output fails validation, auto-retry on the next tier up.
+- Quality fallback, if the output fails validation, auto-retry on the next tier up.

 This pattern routinely cuts monthly API spend by 50–65% compared to single-model deployments while maintaining quality on the tasks that matter.